|UK Micros of the 1980s|

 Something special happened in the UK at the start of the 1980s and it altered the face of computing as we know it.
-You may be of the opinion that all that ever happened in the past was Apple and IBM, but not so, not in the UK at least.
+You may be of the opinion that all that ever happened in the past was Apple and IBM, but not so, not in the UK at least - there was an explosion of machines unlike any other before or since.

 The newer breed of all-in-one machines such as the PET, the Tandy TRS80, and the Apple II were just becoming available but even these budget machines, which must have appeared an unbelievable bargain in the US, seemed far to pricey for the average UK user.